ChamsDel-Online/ChamsDel-Online.github.io/index.md

       <span class="v0-section-badge">The Recipe</span>
       <h2>How I Ship</h2>
       <p class="v0-section-intro">
-        No overthinking.
-No endless planning docs.
-Just ship, learn, iterate.
+        I keep it simple: ship, learn, iterate.
+No overthinking, no endless planning docs.
+        I maintain an agile mindset and embrace failing fast as a path to learning and growth.
-        Here's the playbook I run on every app.
+        Here's the playbook I follow for every app.
       </p>
     </div>